Judah P. Benjamin: Early and personal life

-Judah Philip Benjamin was born on August 6, 1811, in St. Croix of the Danish West Indies (today the United States Virgin Islands), a colony then occupied by the British during the Napoleonic Wars.
+Judah Philip Benjamin was born on August 6, 1811, in St. Croix of the Danish West Indies (today the United States Virgin Islands), a colony that was under British occupation during the Napoleonic Wars.
 His parents were Sephardi Jews who married in London, Philip Benjamin (who had been born on the British colony of Nevis) and the former Rebecca de Mendes.
 Philip and Rebecca had been shopkeepers and migrated to the West Indies in search of better opportunities.

 Judah, the third of seven children, was given the same name as an older brother who died in infancy.
 Following a tradition adhered to by some Sephardi, he was named for his paternal grandfather, who performed the brit milah, or circumcision ceremony.
-The Benjamins encountered hard times in the Danish West Indies, as normal trade was blocked by the British occupation.
-In 1813 the Benjamin family moved to Fayetteville, North Carolina, where they had relatives.
+The Benjamins encountered hard times in the Danish West Indies, as normal trade was blocked due to the British occupation.
+In 1813, the Benjamin family moved to Fayetteville, North Carolina, where they had relatives.
 Philip Benjamin was not financially successful there, and around 1821 moved with his family to Charleston, South Carolina.
 That city had the largest Jewish community in the United States and a reputation for religious tolerance.
 Benjamin was learned in his faith but not a successful businessman; Rebecca earned money for the family by operating a fruit stand near the harbor.
-Phillip Benjamin was a first cousin and business partner of Moses Elias Levy from the West Indies.
+Phillip Benjamin was a first cousin and business partner of Moroccan-Jewish trader Moses Elias Levy, the father of David Levy Yulee.
 Levy also immigrated to the United States, in the early 1820s.

 Judah and two siblings were boarded with relatives in Fayetteville for about 18 months after the rest of the family moved to Charleston.
 He attended the Fayetteville Academy, a well-regarded school where his intelligence was recognized.
 In Charleston, his father was among the founders of the first Reform congregation in the United States.
 It developed practices that included shorter services conducted in English rather than in Hebrew.
 Benjamin was ultimately expelled from that community, as he did not keep the Sabbath.
 The extent of Judah's religious education is uncertain.
 The boy's intelligence was noted by others in Charleston, one of whom offered to finance his education.